 - Work conditions with field crops are, in large part, determined by the farmer, by the contractor who works directly for the farmer, or by the foreman who ensures that workers do their job.
 In some cases, migrants encounter serious problems due to poor sanitation, housing conditions, and social isolation.

 Significant dangers and difficult work conditions are also prevalent in fishing, the processing of agricultural and fishing products.

 - Sometimes, the children of migrant workers miss school out of economic necessity—they must work alongside their parents to help the family survive.
 Sometimes, older migrant children miss school to take care of younger children—to free both parents to work in the fields.
 Sometimes, migrant children miss school because of the frequent moves made by the family to obtain work.

 These educational interruptions in combination with low household income, cultural and language barriers, social and community isolation, and various health-related problems, inhibit the ability of migrant children to do well in school.

 What is Title I-C?

 When families move frequently for work in the agricultural industries, their children may have challenges in school.
 To assist these families, we have a federally funded migrant program.
 This program is specially designed to provide students with extra academic help during the school day, individual tutoring after school, or a summer program.
 Classroom support assists students who have had an interruption in their schooling.
 There are paraprofessionals who work directly with students and help with their academic needs.
 Parents may also be assisted in finding medical or dental providers, accessing social services or other community services.
-TFSD has three liaisons who identify and assist migrant students: Claudia Paredez (elementary schools), Carmen Castillo (middle schools), and Not Yet Hired (high schools.)
+TFSD has two liaisons who identify and assist migrant students: Claudia Paredez (elementary schools) and Jamie Saldivar (middle and high schools).
 Contact information for the liaisons can be found on the flyer on this web page.